Best Things to Do in Myeongdong, Seoul

 Myeongdong Cathedral in Seoul, Korea

 The graceful Gothic facade of Myeongdong Cathedral continues to the interior.
 Inside, sky-high pillars and pointed-arched ceilings meld into a cavernous space.
-It’s the most popular place of worship for Seoul’s most devout Catholics
+It’s the most popular place of worship for Seoul’s most devout Catholics.

 Enshrined in the basement are several bishops, priests, and martyrs who helped spread Catholicism in South Korea.

-Getting there: Hop onto Line 4 of the Seoul Metro, getting out a Myeong-dong Station.
+Getting there: Hop onto Line 4 of the Seoul Metro, getting out at Myeong-dong Station.
 From Exit 6, turn left onto Myeongdong 8-gil.
 At Myeongdong-gil (about 350 metres ahead), turn right.
 In less than 200 metres you’ll see the cathedral on the right.

 Nimble on yummy kalguksu at Myeongdong Kyoja